US envoy confident on deal with Afghans on troops

 WASHINGTON (AP) — Facing sharp criticism from a Senate panel, a senior Obama administration official expressed optimism Thursday that the U.S. will reach an agreement with the Afghan government allowing American troops to remain in the country beyond 2014.

-James Dobbins, the special U.S. representative for Afghanistan and Pakistan, said President Barack Obama is still mulling a range of options for the actual size of the U.S. military presence at the end of next year, but told the Senate Foreign Relations Committee that as the Afghans build up their country, they won’t stand alone.
+James Dobbins, the special U.S. representative for Afghanistan and Pakistan, said President Barack Obama is still mulling a range of options for the actual size of the U.S. military presence at the end of next year, but told the Senate Foreign Relations Committee that as the Afghans build up their country, they will not stand alone.

 “We’ve made significant progress on the text of a new bilateral security agreement,” Dobbins said.
 “Of course, without an agreement on our presence in Afghanistan, we would not remain.
 But we do not believe that that’s the likely outcome of these negotiations.”